Insurance FAQ

 *NOTE*

-Insurance does not cover packages/bundles.
+Insurance does apply to packages/bundles.
 These services are priced at a discount for this purpose.
-Insurance reimbursement or superbills are applied to individual sessions (individual or group).
+Insurance reimbursement or superbills are applied to individual medical nutrition therapy sessions (individual or group).
 “Prompt pay discount” may be applied for services that are cash-pay at the time of the session(s).

 • Pay for services up-front to your RD.